Education and Research projects

 Rennes 2 and LIDILE's DECLAME'FLE transnational European cooperation project, seeks to meet the challenge of intercultural dialogue by drawing on contemporary literature on migration and exile (French acronym: LIME) and to offer new open educational resources to teachers of French as a foreign language in initial or continuing education.

-Rennes 2 University has joined forces with 7 other European higher education institutions to create EMERGE, a consortium which seeks to connect and transform our individual educational and research-based programs for the benefit of our students, researchers and local communities.
+Rennes 2 University has joined forces with a group of other European higher education institutions to create EMERGE, a consortium which seeks to connect and transform our individual educational and research-based programs for the benefit of our students, researchers and local communities.

 The project of Jean Monnet Chair on “Transmission and creation of a common European culture: the making of heroes” (FABER) addresses the fourth priority of the current Erasmus+ program: “raising awareness of and understanding the European Union context, notably as regards the common UE values, the principles of unity and diversity, as well as their social, cultural and historical heritage”.